qooxdoo/qooxdoo/documentation/manual/source/pages/development/memory_management.rst

 The nice thing here is that the log messages already indicate which dispose method to use: Every *"Missing destruct..."* line contains a hint to the type of member that is not being disposed properly, in the *"[object ...]"* part of the line.
 As a rule of thumb

-* native Javascript types (Number, String, Object, ...) usualy don't need to be disposed.
+* native Javascript types (Number, String, Object, ...) usually don't need to be disposed.
 * for qooxdoo objects (e.g. qx.util.format.DateFormat, testgui.Report, ...) use ``_disposeObjects``
 * for arrays or maps of qooxdoo objects use ``_disposeArray`` or ``_disposeMap``.
 * be sure to cut all references to the DOM because garbage collection can not dispose object still connected to the DOM.
 This is also true for event listeners for example.